KiwiKilian/fhs-slides/2025-ss-mmt-m-frontend-engineering/sections/2-react-native.md

 ---

-# Which libraries from a SPA can be used in RN?
+# Which libraries can be used in RN?

 - UI Libraries/Components for the web <v-click>❌</v-click>
   - MUI, Spectrum...
 - CSS Frameworks <v-click>❌</v-click>
-  - shadcn/ui, Bootstrap, Tailwind...
+  - shadcn/ui, Bootstrap, Tailwind... <v-click>(some have native pendants)</v-click>
 - Anything headless for React <v-click>✅</v-click>
   - TanStack Query/Table, Apollo, zustand, Redux...
 - Any plain logic JS library <v-click>✅</v-click>